 - Through a CBL Course Placement: many courses enable students to serve as tutors as part of course credit.
 You can view the listings of CBL Courses here.

 - As a Work-Study Job (America Reads/America Counts): If you are a U.S. citizen and receive a federal work-study award as part of your financial aid package at Mount Holyoke, you are eligible to work as a tutor off-campus (first year students must adhere to dining service stipulations as outlined by Student Employment).
 If you aren't sure of your eligibility, we can check for you after you've filled out the application survey at the end of this page.
 America Reads/America Counts positions are available for in-school and after-school programs only to work with students in grades K-9.

 The Community-Based Learning Program expects all tutors/mentors to:

-- Operate under the principles of the Holyoke Campus Community Compact.
+- Operate under the principles of the Holyoke Campus Community Compact (please read).

-- Attend preparatory trainings (such as a program orientation from your placement site, and either Holyoke Bound, which is held in September and February, or Springfield Bound held each September).
+- Attend preparatory trainings (such as a program orientation from your placement site) and either Holyoke Bound, which is held in the Fall and Spring, or Springfield Bound typically held once a year Fall or Spring.
 America Reads/America Counts tutors must additionally attend a required orientation for that program.

 - Attend 2-3 trainings throughout the semester designed to assist students with tutoring skills.